react-dnd/react-dnd/packages/gatsby-docs/docs/00 Quick Start/Tutorial.md

 <img src='http://i.imgur.com/Br30DLg.png' width='512' height='384' alt='Screenshot'>

 At this point, I realize that I forgot to give my squares any layout.
-I'm going to try [Flexbox](https://developer.mozilla.org/en/CSS/Using_CSS_flexible_boxes) because why not.
+I'm going to use [Flexbox](https://developer.mozilla.org/en/CSS/Using_CSS_flexible_boxes).
 I added some styles to the root `div`, and also wrapped the `Square`s into `div`s so I could lay them out.
 Generally it's a good idea to keep components encapsulated and ignorant of how they're being laid out, even if this means adding wrapper `div`s.

 ```js